-Keep on reading because we’ll answer those important question.
+Keep on reading because we’ll answer those important questions.

 Cramping: Caused by Improper Menstrual Cup Positioning?

-A handful of people are very sure that period cramps are the body’s inflammatory reaction to improper positioning of the menstrual cup.
-Perhaps the menstrual cup is too big, so that the stem sticks out of the body and it pushes up against the cervix.
+Some people are very sure that period cramps are the body’s inflammatory reaction to improper positioning and/or wrong size of menstrual cup.

 In this case, you won’t be comfortable wearing your menstrual cup and you’ll irritate that area, which may cause cramps or pain.